out of Russell Group Universities according to the 2022 National Student Survey

 There are opportunities for you to spend time abroad during your course:

-The first year will give you a broad understanding across all four subjects.
+The first year will give you a broad understanding across all three subjects.

 In addition to the above you will also need to complete our online Academic Integrity module.